What is the Registration Development Agreement?

 Under this category of your Registration Development Agreement there is a requirement to undertake a specific number of Approved learning hours – a minimum of 2 hours of which must be from the ‘Priority Learning’ options.

-is learning that will sustain, support and develop your role in ministry.
-This learning needs to be planned in conjunction with the person nominated to conduct the annual review of your Registration Development Agreement in October of each year.
-Example goals can be found here.
-It is important that your selected activities for your personal growth and learning relate specifically to the goals that have been set.
-This can include retreats, conferences, Carey Centre for Lifelong Learning webinars or courses, NZQA study, self-directed learning (e.g., books, articles, videos, workshops), Sabbaticals, and other learning (e.g., leadership courses).
+It is important that your selected activities for your personal growth and learning relate specifically to the learning outcomes that have been set in conjunction with your annual reviewer.
+These can include retreats, conferences, Carey Centre for Lifelong Learning webinars or courses, NZQA study, self-directed learning (e.g., books, articles, videos, workshops), Sabbaticals, and other learning (e.g., leadership courses).
 Please note that:

-• Retreats are to represent no more than 1/3rd of the total learning requirement.
+- Retreats are to represent no more than 1/3rd of the total learning requirement.

-• For self-directed learning, while we acknowledge that everyone reads at different paces, and books vary in length, as a general guide we expect that each book you read will contribute a maximum of 6 hours towards your Personal Growth and Learning. e.g., 2 books will contribute a maximum of 12 hours.
+- For self-directed learning, while we acknowledge that everyone reads at different paces, and books vary in length, as a general guide we expect that each book you read will contribute a maximum of 6 hours towards your Personal Growth and Learning. e.g., 2 books will contribute a maximum of 12 hours.

 Priority learning options will be formed each year through the Leadership Coordination office of the Baptist Support Centre and the number available and content will differ each year depending on what is determined to be ‘priority’ .
 The 2 hours of learning will generally consist of in-house webinar/s which will be visible to you for selection, on your registration application form so it’s easy to see what’s required (see below for upcoming priority learning options).